 one thing i took very seriously on this project was playtesting WITH OTHER PEOPLE

-i playtested the 3-day prototype with dozens of people, every batch of new features i playtested again with another dozen, i released a shitty instantly-playable web version so people could playtest easier, and i took all feedback dead seriously
+i playtested the 3-day prototype with about a dozen people, and every new batch of features i playtested again with another dozen. i released a shitty instantly-playable web version so people could playtest easier, and i took all feedback super seriously

 another thing i took seriously was polish

-making a polished game is a neverending pile of minutia that you dont really think about when you make stuff for itch.io. like, i've never needed an accessibility settings menu for a jam game, nor had to care about controller support for menu-driven games, nor had to give a fk if the mouse is still visible on screen after you plug in your controller
+making a polished game is a neverending pile of minutia that you dont really think about when you're making jam games for itch.io. like, i've never needed an accessibility settings menu for a jam game, nor had to care about controller support for menu-driven games, nor had to ever give a fuckkkk if the mouse is still visible on screen after you plug in your controller like what the hell josh from steam support like omgg who caresss

 by making this game, i've learned a lot about polishing a game to a steam-acceptable standard, and the experience making it has been really worthwhile and id like to bring my other games up to this sort of standard. i think feel-good minutia goes a long way

-also - in getting this game shipped asap - ive made peace with not including everything i wanted. ive scrapped a whole narrative idea which i was quite attached to. telling myself "ill save that for Permuter 2" has got me through this project far easier and prevented going too far over the line of diminishing returns
+also - in getting this game shipped asap - ive made peace with not including everything i wanted. ive scrapped a whole narrative idea which i was quite attached to. telling myself "ill save that for Permuter 2" has got me through this project and has prevented going too far into the pit of diminishing returns

-i also tried to take management seriously in this project, primarily to prevent project-killing scope creep, but also to maximise how good i feel about progress. my #1 killer lately has been my mental health (which is crushing all of my hobbies atm) so making this as easy and feel-good as possible is a priority, and it's done wonders
+i also tried to manage/produce this project better, primarily to prevent project-killing scope creep, but also to maximise how good i feel about progress. my #1 killer lately has been my mental health (which is crushing all of my hobbies atm) so making this as easy and feel-good as possible is a priority. this has easily been the best decision of the project

-a big proponent of that has been this one gigantic Whimsical whiteboard where i track every stage of the project with kanban boards (i know its a meme but the physicality of it feels good) and have progress bars for everything. every single task felt great to complete when i knew i could come back to my board, shuffle some cards to the "done" pile and inch the progress bar along. its a little instant gratification reward for my small brain, it all felt like forward momentum! and even better, since it was all in stages, if i scope-creeped and had new ideas, i would put them into the next stage. when the time came to start the next stage, i could filter down to just the best ideas and discard the rest, and then strongly stick to the tasks that i chose
+the #1 thing that helped my brain during this project has been this one gigantic Whimsical whiteboard where i track every stage of the project with kanban boards (i know its a meme but the physicality of it feels good) and have cute little progress bars for everything. every single task felt great to complete when i knew i could come back to my board, shuffle some cards to the "done" pile and inch the progress bar along. its a little instant gratification reward for my small brain. every little feature felt like real forward momentum! and even better, since it was all in stages, if i scope-creeped and had new ideas, i would put them into its own little block of cards. when the time came to start work on this block of cards, i could filter down to just the best ideas and discard the rest, and then strongly stick to the tasks that i chose

-highly recommend setting up a silly feels-good system for your projects!!
+highly HIGHLY recommend setting up a silly feels-good system for your projects!! it sounds stupid but we're stupid creatures

 but ya hm... my final thoughts on the game itself...

-i think its a bit unimpressive. im a little embarassed about this project because i know i can do much much better, which i think is a good feeling to have
+i think its a bit unimpressive. im a little embarassed that this is my Big Steam Project because i know i can do much much better, but i think that's a very natural feeling that artists have. it's bad, but it's real and finished

-with this project being made so quickly, and with it being easy to manage and fun to work on, im confident my next project can be more ambitious
+with this project being made so quickly, and with it being easy to manage and fun to work on, i'm pretty confident that my next project can be more ambitious

 mid-way through making this project, i made a love story about love which has felt like wringing my brain thorugh a wire mesh to get all the gunk out